arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.power-specification/content.md

 ## Overview

-This tutorial walks you through the power domain of UNO Q, with emphasis on the three main rails, 5 V, 3.3 V and 1.8 V. You will learn how the 5 V input gets accepted and diode-OR'd, converted into the 3.8 V pre-regulator node, and then regulated into the 3.3 V and 1.8 V rails.
+This tutorial walks you through the power domain of UNO Q, with emphasis on the three main rails, 5 V, 3.3 V and 1.8 V. You will learn how the 5 V input gets accepted and diode-OR'd, converted into the 3.8 V pre-regulator node, and then regulated into the 3.3 V, and how the PMIC generates all the other power rails from the 5V input, including the 1.8V rail.
 We will also cover the components that convert, protect and route these rails, including the safe voltage and pin-level limits you need to know.

 ## Goals